lupasarin/project-euler-java/README.md

 # Project Euler

-Implemntation of some of the programming puzzles in https://projecteuler.net/
+Implementation of some of the programming puzzles in https://projecteuler.net/